S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset}.
 Our experiments are conducted on the ImageNet-Compatible dataset\footnote{\url{https://github.com/cleverhans-lab/cleverhans/tree/master/cleverhans_v3.1.0/examples/nips17_adversarial_competition/dataset}}, a benchmark commonly utilized for evaluating TTA performance \cite{logit,SelfU,ODI}.
 Released for the NIPS 2017 adversarial competition, it encompasses 1,000 images with dimensions of 299$\times$299, each paired with a targeted label.
-For our evaluated models, we resize the images to 224$\times$224.